Buy The Chinese Shopify That Rose 200% This Year?

 F.A.S.T graph predictions for Baozun Inc.

 According to Yahoo!
-Finance, five out of seven analysts rate BZUN a "buy", and two out of seven rate "strong buy".
+Finance, five out of seven analysts rate BZUN a "buy," and two out of seven rate "strong buy."
 For the estimated EPS for 2017, consensus analyst estimates are 0.69, and for next year EPS is expected to almost double to 1.15.
 Revenue is expected to continue its upwards trend, this year growing 24.60% and next year growing 25.10%.

-Recently, China Renaissance analyst, Nicky He, reiterated his Buy rating on shares of Baozun and raised his price target to $30 after the Q1 2017 report results came in strong with revenue in line with consensus and bottom line non-GAAP earnings beating consensus by 8%.
+Recently, China Renaissance analyst Nicky Ge reiterated his Buy rating on shares of Baozun and raised his price target to $30 after the Q1 2017 report came in strong with revenue in line with consensus and bottom line non-GAAP earnings beating consensus by 8%.

-The analyst stated "we think there is margin improvement potential from fulfillment given that Baozun should use more economic express firms for relatively mid-tier brands".
+The analyst stated, "we think there is margin improvement potential from fulfillment given that Baozun should use more economic express firms for relatively mid-tier brands."
 The new PT of $30 is up from $20 which implies a 28x/18x 2018/2019 E PE, according to Streetinsider.com.

 Past Return and Future Growth

 Perhaps one of BZUN's greatest selling points is its return values.
-According to Morningstar.com 1-year return is 289.41%, YTD-return is 79.70%, 3-month is 45.08%,1-month return is 44.60% and 1-week return is 8.56%.
+According to Morningstar.com, 1-year return is 289.41%, YTD-return is 79.70%, 3-month is 45.08%, 1-month return is 44.60% and 1-week return is 8.56%.
 The company beats industry (Specialty Retail) and S&P 500 returns massively in every value except for 1-day return.

 Trailing Total Returns BZUN, via Morningstar.com

 BZUN is in an expanding market and is poised for future growth.
-By 2020 China's e-commerce market is forecast to be bigger than the existing markets in America, Britain, Japan, Germany and France combined.
-According to a study by EComerceNation, Chinese e-commerce market growth rate increased by 26.2%.
+By 2020, China's e-commerce market is forecast to be bigger than the existing markets in America, Britain, Japan, Germany and France combined.
+According to a study by ECommerceNation, Chinese e-commerce market growth rate increased by 26.2%.
 E-commerce now represents 15.5% of total retail sales in the country.
-The ecommerce industry in China has generated ¥5.16 trillion in 2016, which represents twice the growth rate of the whole retail economy in China.
+The e-commerce industry in China has generated ¥5.16 trillion in 2016, which represents twice the growth rate of the whole retail economy in China.
 BZUN takes advantage of this by providing sellers with the platform to harness this growth.
-As the economy and e commerce sector grows in China, so will Baozun.
+As the economy and e-commerce sector grow in China, so will Baozun.

 At a conference call about Q4 2016 results, BZUNs CEO stated, "We are investing heavily for future especially expanding the array and the sophistication of our services by innovating new products that can easily be customized for each brand partner."